Covariant phase space and $L_\infty$ algebras: Examples

 Substituting into \eq{Omegabasis} gives

 Observe that $\theta(t)-\theta(t')$ vanishes when $t$ and $t'$ are positive.
 Therefore the integrand is nonzero only for the two quadrants where $t$ and $t'$ have opposite sign.
-The quadrants give the same contribution, simplifying to
+The quadrants give the same contribution, resulting in

 The symplectic structure is not a function of the field and its derivatives on a time slice.
 Instead, it correlates the field in the future of $t=0$ to the field in the past to a degree which is suppressed by a Gaussian of their separation in time.
-It might appear from this that fields in the future and past of $t=0$ are conjugate phase space variables.
+This makes it appear as though fields in the future and past of $t=0$ are conjugate phase space variables.
 But this cannot be right because the symplectic pairing on phase space cannot depend on the time slice.
 What this tells us is that fields at different times are not independent phase space variables in $p$-adic string theory.
 The equation of motion implies an infinite set of constraints which relate them.
 This is different from nonlocal theories of the kind discussed in~\cite{Woodard}, where fields at different times can be independent.
 It is not known how to find complete and independent degrees of freedom on the phase space of $p$-adic string theory.
 Some aspects of this problem are discussed in \cite{Moeller,Barnaby}.

 Let us understand why the $p$-adic symplectic form is conserved.
 We can shift the ``time slice" to $t=t_0$ by replacing the upper/lower limits of the two integrals in \eq{padicOmega} with $t_0$.
 Evaluating the derivative with respect to $t_0$ gives